Moving Frames: Difference and Differential-Difference Lagrangians: Examples

 Substituting

 into \eqref{ddex1CLform} gives the conservation laws

 \end{Example}

 \begin{Example} Method of lines semi-discretizations are a common source of \ddes with just one continuous independent variable.
-The nonlinear Schr\"{o}dinger (NLS) equation for a field with real and imaginary parts $u$ and $v$ respectively can be semi-discretized (with uniform step length $h$) as follows:
+The nonlinear Schr\"odinger (NLS) equation for a field with real and imaginary parts $u$ and $v$ respectively has the following (non-integrable) semi-discretization, with uniform step length $h$:

 These are the Euler--Lagrange equations corresponding to the Lagrangian one-form

 which is invariant under the two-parameter abelian Lie group of point transformations

 The infinitesimal generators are $\mbv_1=\p_x$ and $\mbv_2=v\p_u-u\p_v$, so (using variable names rather than indices, for clarity)